CompuWiser/MemoryGame/README.md

 # Memory Game Project
+## Important Notes
-Made as a part of Udacity's Intro to Programming Nanodegree (IPND).
+*Made as a part of Udacity's Intro to Programming Nanodegree (IPND).
+*Uses starter code provided by Udacity to assist with HTML, CSS, and shuffle function.